slash-segmentation/CHM/python/README.md

 single argument.
 This means that if you want to see the results of running CHM test on the training data you can get it for free.
 Like CHM test, this support the `-d` argument to specify the data type used to save the data.

+If not all of the training data should be used, a set of mask images can be provided to select which pixels will be considered during training.
+This is done with `-M masks` where `masks` can be anything that can be given to `imstack -L` although quotes may be required to make it a single argument.
+The number and size of the images must be the same as the input-images and label-images.
+Any non-zero pixel in the mask will be used to train with.
+Note that all pixels, even if not covered by the mask, are considered for generation of the features.

 *The MATLAB command line option `-M` is completely gone as there is no need for MATLAB or MCR to be installed*